-When it comes to web and mobile traffic monetization, ad impressions are the first thing publishers look at.
-Like with any other advertising network, webmasters joining Adsterra want to make sure they get a high CPM rate, which equals the cost of 1,000 impressions.
+Webmasters joining Adsterra want to make sure they get a high CPM rate, which relates to the cost of Adsterra 1000 impressions.
 But CPM is a dynamic rate, and the volume of a website’s traffic will not always result in the same number of ad views.
 It’s time to make all those issues clear once and for all.

 From this short guide, you will learn all about how you can earn from every 1K impressions on Adsterra.
 After reading, you will be prepared to monitor your revenues right from the Publishers’ Dashboard.